You want smart political talk without the meltdowns?

 And these people were marginalized completely by the last two administrations.

-These are people who love the American constitution more than they love the Quran.
+These are people who love the American Constitution more than they love the Quran.

 And they're risking their lives for that.

-Uh you weren't a trophy kid.
+You weren't a trophy kid.

-And I think as we as we look at this, what are what are the last two or three points that you'd want to tell the ad, you know, this is the security mom who's at home with a couple of kids, the school teachers, you know, the the people out at the universities, what what are those last two or three nuggets that you want to leave them with?
+And I think as we look at this, what are the last two or three points that you'd want to tell the, you know, this is the security mom who's at home with a couple of kids, the school teachers, the people out at the universities.

 It is a trade-off, freedom of religion, freedom of speech, etc.

-That is a great note.
+Ayan, that is a great note.

 Using our freedom to destroy our freedom.